 OrthoPediatrics was founded on the cause of impacting the lives of children with orthopedic conditions.
-Since inception we have impacted the lives of over 243,000 children.
+Since inception we have impacted the lives of over 560,000 children, including MD Ortho.
 We believe we should continue to expand our social efforts while minimizing our impact to the environment and ensuring corporate governance.
 In 2021, we created an internal ESG team, which reports directly to our Board's Governance and Nominating Committee, to identify ESG topics for disclosure by assessing both the impact on our business and the importance to our stakeholders.